vackosar/vackosar.github.io/_posts/2020-09-15-double-descent-contrary-to-bias-variance-trade-off.md

 ---
 layout: post
-title: "Double Descend Contrary to Bias-Variance Trade-Off"
+title: "Double Descent Contrary to Bias-Variance Trade-Off"
 date: 2020-09-15
 categories: ml
 description: The test loss as a function of number of parameters in can show more than one descent.